 The words in our worship services are written in the Book of Common Prayer.
 It provides the texts for liturgical worship.
 Liturgy comes from a Greek word meaning “a work for the people,” so you can expect to be involved in the worship service.
 For your convenience, we have put together a pew booklet with the words of the Mass and the chants used during that time of the year.

 When you visit our parish you will be respected as our guest.
 As you enter the church, you will notice an atmosphere of quite and reverence.
 Many people kneel for a few moments of silent prayer to prepare their hearts for worship.

 Generally, we stand to sing, sit to listen, and kneel to pray.
 Many people make the sign of the cross during the liturgy.
 Do not feel pressured to do anything you are not comfortable with.
 The first part of the service is centered around reading and preaching the Word of God.
 The second part is centered around the Altar.

 May I Receive Holy Communion?

-Visitors who are baptized Christians, who repent of their sins (including sacramental confession for serious sins, see Exhortation) and have faith in the Real Presence of Christ in the Sacrament (see 1 Corinthians 11:27-32 and John 6:51-58) and who receive it in their own church may receive Holy Communion with us.
+Visitors who are baptized Christians, who repent of their sins (which may include sacramental confession for serious sins, see Exhortation) and have faith in the Real Presence of Christ in the Sacrament (see 1 Corinthians 11:27-32 and John 6:51-58) and who receive it in their own church may receive Holy Communion with us.
 At the altar rail, the Host is placed on the tongue and the Precious Blood is offered by common cup.
 We also follow the tradition of fasting before Communion.
-If you are not baptized or are not prepared to receive the sacrament on a particular occasion, remember that there is no obligation to receive Communion and that anyone is welcome to come forward to receive a blessing (you may cross your arms over your chest at the altar rail to indicate a desire for a blessing).
+If you are not baptized or are not prepared to receive the sacrament on a particular occasion, remember that there is no obligation to receive Communion and that anyone is welcome to come forward to receive a blessing instead (cross your arms over your chest at the altar rail to indicate a desire for a blessing).
 If you have any questions, please speak to one of our priests, Father Matkin or Father Duncan.